 After collecting an opt-in for a Recurring Notification, the clock has now started in sending the Recurring Notification to a customer.
-For example, for a daily Recurring Notification, the 30 day clock has begun immediately after collecting the opt-in.

-Good news is there are multiple ways to use the Recurring Notification within ManyChat to successfully reach a customer using:
+The good news is there are multiple ways to use the Recurring Notification within ManyChat to successfully reach a customer using:

-- Flow Builder
+- Flow Builder – Smart Delays

-Let’s break down each of those tools.
+Let’s go over each of these tools.

 Using the Broadcasting tool to message your customers that opted-in for the Recurring Notification is one of the safest and simplest ways to implement this feature within your ManyChat account.

-- Go to Broadcasting → + New Broadcast → Messenger
+- Go to Broadcasting → + New Broadcast → Messenger.

 - Select “Send inside 24 hours” and change the selection to “outside 24 hours window”